 |Meets all requirements to use the seat||Can use until 22 pounds or 33″ or head over the head support||Can use until 22 pounds or 33″ or head over the head support||Can use until 22 lbs or 33″|

 Fit to Child

-Here is Fiona again, she’s 7 lbs. and average length for a newborn baby.
+Our newborn doll is 7 pounds and average length for a newborn baby.
 She fits well in the Clek Foonf with the infant-thingy; the harness is tight and the chest clip is on the chest, but the harness is above her shoulders by a good 2″ at least.
-As she does not yet weigh 11 lbs., the complete infant-thingy must be used.
+Since her weight is below 11 pounds, the complete infant-thingy must be used.

-This is Fallon.
-She just turned one and is a petite 18 lbs and 28.5″.
-She is the perfect size to use the Clek Fllo any way she wants.
+This model just turned one and is a petite 18 pounds and 28.5 inches tall.
+She is the perfect size to use the Clek Fllo with or without the infant-thingy.
 She can also use the body support with the car seat headrest or the head support only and no body support.
 She could also use the complete infant-thingy as she is under the height and weight limit and her head is below the top of the head support.
 She fit great all three ways even though she too was not impressed with only five harness slots!

 With the infant-thingy, the Foonf and Fllo will be great choices for most babies.
 The sixth slot on most 2015 models of the Clek Foonf and Fllo offer more fit options, but the five slot seat still works well with the infant-thingy.
 You can find the infant-thingy on Amazon.com for $69.99.

 While Clek did provide the infant-thingy for review, we received no other compensations.
 As always, all words are all my own.